media-admin/janecka/wp-content/plugins/advanced-coupons-for-woocommerce-free/readme.txt

 Josh Kohlbach (CEO of Rymera Web Co)

 == Changelog ==

+= 4.3.2 =
+* Feature: Loyalty Program upsell page on Coupons menu
+* Improvement: Upsell: Link all instances of Advanced Coupons logo with premium link
+* Improvement: Add Virtual Coupon Upsell to ACFWF plugin under "Coupons > Settings > Modules"
+* Improvement: URL Coupons: Add button to copy the URL to the clipboard
+* Improvement: Change the Free Guide offer on the Settings->General tab to accept first name & email instead of just a link to our landing page
+* Improvement: Add upsell for Cart Condition: WC Allowed and WC Disallowed WC Membership options when WC Membership plugin is active

 = 4.3.1 =
 * Bug Fix: Multisite: PHP warning shows up when viewing sites list